dvk65/inland-flooding/README.md

 - print out summaries for both the STN high-water mark data and the gauge high-water level data;
 - use `countplot` to show the number of observations in each unique flood events;
 - create static maps to show the distribution of flood event observations.
-- The detailed analysis can be found in [REPORT.md](REPORT.md#flood-event-data).

-### Step 3: Collect Sentinel 2 imagery associated with the flood event data
+### Step 3: Collect Sentinel-2 true color imagery, cloud masks, and NDWI masks corresponding to the flood event data
 Before collecting Sentinel 2 imagery from [Google Earth Engine](https://developers.google.com/earth-engine/datasets/catalog/sentinel-2), we need to set up our own Google Cloud Platform project and authenticate using either our personal Google account or a service account.

 The sections `Create a Cloud project` and `Enable the Earth Engine API` in [Set up your Earth Engine enabled Cloud Project](https://developers.google.com/earth-engine/cloud/earthengine_cloud_project_setup) should be completed.
-A step-by-step demonstration can be found in [GUIDE.md](GUIDE.md).
+A step-by-step demonstration can be found in [GUIDE.md](GUIDE.md#google-earth-engine-setup).

-To collect Sentinel 2 imagery from Google Earth Engine based on STN flood event data, use the following command (estimated runtime: 180 minutes):
+To collect Sentinel 2 imagery from Google Earth Engine based on STN flood event data, use the following command (estimated runtime: 160 minutes):
 ```
 make s2
 ```

-- This command downloads three types of .tiff images including the satellite image (True Color), the water mask using NDWI, and the cloud/shadow mask using [s2cloudless](https://developers.google.com/earth-engine/tutorials/community/sentinel-2-s2cloudless).
+The command will:
-- To ensure that we can collect high-quality images before/during/after images, the `start_day` and `end_day` used to collect images is between event start day - 25 and event end day + 25.
+- define the timeframes (`start_day` to `end_day`) used to collect images (`event_day` - 15 to `event_day` + 16)

-The ready-to-use dataset is available [here](https://drive.google.com/drive/folders/1QHi26bRnB58R46VIkkpXLiby3xe0nm_W?usp=sharing).
+    - *The value 16 is assigned because the `end_day` is exclusive when using [`filterDate`](https://developers.google.com/earth-engine/apidocs/ee-imagecollection-filterdate)*;
+- remove invalid flood event observation that is too close to the already processed observations;
+- remove invalid Sentinel-2 image in which cloud cover is greater than 20% or area is not fully captured;
+- download three types of GeoTIFF files (Sentinel-2 true color image, NDWI mask using NDWI, and cloud mask) for each valid flood event observation

-### Step 4: Analyze and prepare Sentinel-2 imagery
+### Step 4: Analyze and preprocess Sentinel-2 true color imagery, cloud masks, and NDWI masks
 Before applying the KMeans Clustering algorithm, we need to organize and analyze the collected satellite images.

 To run analysis and preparation on the images, use the following command (estimated runtime:  minute):